AWS CloudFormation Best Practices

 • After launching the stack, any further updates should be done through CloudFormation only.

-• Doing changes outside the stack can create a mismatch between the stack’s template and the current state of the stack resources, which can cause errors if you update or delete the stack.
+• Doing changes outside the stack can create a mismatch between the stack’s template and the current state of the stack resources (known as drift), which can cause errors if you update or delete the stack.

 Create Change Sets Before Updating Your Stacks

-• Change sets provides a preview of how the proposed changes to a stack might impact the running resources before you implement them
+• Change sets provide a preview of how the proposed changes to a stack might impact the running resources before you implement them.

 • CloudFormation doesn’t make any changes to the stack until you execute the change set, allowing you to decide whether to proceed with the proposed changes or create another change set.